-—”Certainly sir, you have correctly formed the number of Crédit Populaire Européen, how can we be useful to you?”
-Find out what a credit broker is.
+—”Certainly sir, you have indeed dialed the number of Crédit Populaire Européen, how can we assist you?”.
+Discover what a credit broker is.

-To begin with, everything is fine!
-Except that Crédit Populaire Européen is not a bank but a credit and insurance intermediary.
-Then, a credit intermediary is also called a credit broker.
+To start, everything is fine!
+Except that the Crédit Populaire Européen is not a bank but a credit and insurance intermediary.
+Furthermore, a credit intermediary is also called a credit broker.

-Banks, credit institutions, credit companies, credit intermediaries, brokers: the public then gives the impression of confusing these notions which therefore cover different services.
+Banks, credit institutions, credit companies, credit intermediaries, brokers: the public then seems to confuse these notions which actually cover different services.

-So let’s take stock together to help you understand what’s behind the “CPE” door that you just pushed!
-Today we say “It’s not rocket science!”
+Let’s clarify together to help you understand what lies behind the “CPE” door you just pushed!
+Today, we’re doing it “It’s not rocket science!”

 Credit institutions / credit companies

-Consumer credit can be offered by bank lenders – i.e. banks and credit institutions – and non-bank lenders – i.e. credit companies.
+Consumer credit can be offered by banking lenders – namely banks and credit institutions – and non-banking lenders – namely credit companies.

-All these lenders must have approval from the Federal Public Service Economy for the granting of consumer credit.
+All these lenders must have an authorization from the Federal Public Service Economy for granting consumer credit.

-Consumer credits can be distributed by bank agencies as well as by credit intermediaries, that is to say brokers and credit agents, points of sale (stores: for example in household appliances, furniture, garages etc.) and remotely (for example via the internet).
+Consumer credits can be distributed by bank agencies as well as by credit intermediaries, that is to say, brokers and credit agents, points of sale (store: for example in household appliances, furniture, garages, etc.) and remotely (for example via the internet).

 Credit institutions